Drug Interactions between fluconazole and Malarone

 Interactions between your drugs

-There were no interactions found in our database between fluconazole and Malarone - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between fluconazole and Malarone.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Fluconazole is in the drug class azole antifungals.